 - An unshaded dot – the gene is associated with medication metabolism, but the patient’s predicted phenotype is normal and shouldn’t impact medication metabolism.

 - Half-shaded dot – the phenotype is dependent on smoking status, with smokers being ultrarapid metabolizers.

 Why do I see shaded dots for medications in the green category?

-If your report has shaded dots in the green “Use as Directed” category, you could have a variation in one or more genes, but this variation is unlikely to impact your response to that medication.
-This could mean that while an enzyme is involved in the metabolism of the medication, its role is not clinically significant enough to warrant a change in dosing or being moved from the green “use as directed” category.
+If your report has shaded dots in the green “Use as Directed” category, you could have a variation in one or more pharmacokinetic genes, but this variation is unlikely to impact your overall metabolism to that medication.
+One reason could be that while a gene is involved in the metabolism of the medication, its role is not clinically significant enough to warrant a change in dosing or being moved from the green “use as directed” category.
 Another reason may be compensation among the other genes known to metabolize the medication, resulting in the medication not being moved from the green “Use as Directed” category.